ghoulmann/cs-curriculum/year_1.rst

 The student will:

 * collaborate to determine a "system administrator code of conduct";
+* Independently represent the collaborative process (verbally or visually)
 * escalate privileges;
+* Control read, write, execute file permissions from the command line (mode)
 * manage files, directories, and removeable media;
 * manage users and groups;
 * set file and directory permissions;